Mobile Apps Statistics To know 2023: Statistics & Facts

 Use of Smartphone Apps

-Smartphones, tablets, desktop PCs, and laptops are all commonplace.
-Watches, Smart TVs, smart home gadgets, and smart vehicles can all-access content and apps.
+There are many ways to access digital content, including smartphones, tablets, desktop PCs, and laptops.
+Other devices like watches, smart TVs, smart home gadgets, and smart vehicles can also access content and apps.

-Another category that stands out to me is news and information.
-While smartphone usage is slightly over 40%, it is still high when compared to the various platforms and channels available.
+For example, 47% of retail spending is done through smartphone apps, despite other online shopping alternatives.
+Another such category is news and information, where smartphone usage is slightly over 40%, which is still high compared to other platforms and channels available.

 Tablets vs smartphones